AlwaysBCoding/poketools/NOTES.md

   - Brick Break (destroys screens)
   - Brine (power doubles if target has <= 1/2 hp remaining)
   - Bug Bite (steals the opponents berry)
+  - Knock-Off (power is contingent on whether or not target has held item, target loses held item)

 ## OPEN AI QUESTIONS
   - what to do for imperfect knowledge games, where observation states become avaialable over time
     - i.e. which pokemon is in the back
     - i.e. what the item/spread of a pokemon is
     - how does the input data differentiate between 0 values or continuous values and unknown values
+  - how do some of the actions have values > 1 at the end of the game? when 1 is the highest possible reward that you can ever get?
   - slicing the actions vector contingent on game state
   - randomness in different pokemon in different indicies each time (or better to explicitly sort them?)
   - model needs to be explicit about the value that is important (i.e. which mon is on the field, or one value can accomodate for that)